-1. The Alert Source always controls its own local alarm audio state, pause, end or extension of a pause.
+The Alert Source always controls its own local alarm audio state, pause, end or extension of a pause.

-2. The Alert Source and the Alert Reporter (AR) actor can use the available context and received triggers to make decisions regarding the audio state.
+The Alert Source and the Alert Reporter (AR) can use the available context and received triggers to make decisions regarding the audio state.

-3. In this scenario a local alarm is not cleared by a remote actor.
+In this scenario a local alarm is not cleared by a remote actor.